coumbaya/feta/README.md

 1. In directory [**query_traces_isolated**](https://github.com/coumbaya/feta/tree/master/experiments_with_fedbench/query_traces_isolated) you find traces of queries executed in isolation.
 2. In directory [**query_traces_concurrency**](https://github.com/coumbaya/feta/tree/master/experiments_with_fedbench/query_traces_concurency) you find traces of queries of the same collection executed in concurrence.

 FETA's experiment results, for fedbench queries' traces, are available [here](https://github.com/coumbaya/feta/blob/master/experiments_with_fedbench.md)

+You can simulate your own concurrent execution trace with our **traceMixer** programm, which is availble  [here](https://github.com/coumbaya/traceMixer)

 ## About and Contact